51±¬ÁÏ

 Scholar of the Month David Hacker Associate Professor of Geology College of Arts and Sciences 51±¬ÁÏ at Trumbull 2000-present David Hacker is associate professor of geology in the College of Arts and Sciences at 51±¬ÁÏ at Trumbull.
 His research in structural geo…

-Tags: Research , Department of Earth Sciences , College of Arts and Sciences , 51±¬ÁÏ at Trumbull , Scholar of the Month , Success Story
+Tags: Department of Earth Sciences , College of Sciences and Humanities , 51±¬ÁÏ at Trumbull , Scholar of the Month , Success Story , Research & Science

 Kent Campus